FAQ

 What is AI Decision Continuity Kit?

-AI Decision Continuity Kit is the first Knowledge product and the current OS layer in the line.
+AI Decision Continuity Kit is the first Knowledge product.
 It is a Markdown-based operating kit for making AI conversations easier to start well, easier to keep in scope, and easier to carry forward across sessions.

 Knowledge